lquatrin/i3d21/assignment_1.md

 ### Tensor operations

-We then made a simple experiment performing a multiplication operation on each row of a matrix.
-The simplest way to do this would be to implementing a for, multiplying each row by a number.
+When we need to compute large batch operations on tensor, it is better to use the available function from PyTorch.
+If we perform a multiplication operation on each row of a matrix, the simplest way to do this would be to implementing a for, multiplying each row by a number.
 However, in cases where we have larger tensors, this turns out to be very costly.
 Thus, a test was performed using the **torch.mul** function and * operator.
 When comparing each implementation, we see how the performance improved, using a tensor of size 1000x600:

 ```python